chanawh/py-algorithms-and-structures/python-chat-system/README.md

 external layer-7 balancer (cloud LB, ingress controller, Nginx/HAProxy/Envoy, etc.) that owns the public port and forwards traffic to each replica.

+#### Kubernetes / AWS EKS example (multi-region with HTTPS ingress)

+- **Primary cluster in Region A (e.g., `us-east-1`)** runs your `fastapi_chat.py`
+  replicas as a Deployment, fronted by a Service (type `ClusterIP`) and an ingress controller (AWS ALB Ingress Controller / AWS Load Balancer Controller or Nginx Ingress) that terminates HTTPS and load balances to the pods.
+- **Secondary cluster in Region B (e.g., `us-west-2`)** mirrors the setup for disaster recovery.
+Keep the same Redis/PostgreSQL connection strings or point to region-specific managed services, and use DNS failover (e.g., Route 53) to shift traffic if Region A is unavailable.
+- **Ingress controller:** either ALB/ELB via the AWS Load Balancer Controller or an in-cluster Nginx ingress exposes `https://` endpoints and handles WebSocket upgrades for `/ws/...` while proxying `POST /api/send` and `GET /api/history`.
+  Configure health checks to hit `/health` so unhealthy pods are removed from rotation.

 Clients can page through durable history via:

 - `GET /api/history?room=<room>&limit=50&before_id=<id>`